-The coefficient g considers the degree of connectivity of the routes in the transferring nodes of a metro network.
-The value of this ratio is from 0 to 1.
-The increase in the number of arcs of routes will cause an increase in the number of the nodes.
+The coefficient g considers the degree of connectivity of the routes in the transferring vertices of a metro network.
+The increase in the number of arcs of routes will cause an increase in the number of the vertices.

-The coefficient of connectivity of the routes b is the ratio of the total number of arcs route to the total number of nodes in a metro network.
+The coefficient of connectivity of the routes b is the ratio of the total number of arcs route to the total number of vertices in a metro network.
 It takes into account the connectivity of the routes in the structure of the network.

-$$b = \frac{i}{v} \tag{10}$$
+$$b = \frac{i}{v} \qquad . \tag{10}$$